 The Command Center team strives for a culture of humility, kindness, commitment to excellence, inclusion and innovation.

 The team is organized in four pillars which work cross-functionally to deliver for clients: consulting, analytics consulting, software engineering, and data integration.
-The software development teams are located near Chicago, Illinois, Poland and Bristol, UK.
+The software development teams are located near Chicago, Illinois, Krakow, Poland and Bristol, United Kingdom.

 More than anything the Command Center team is motivated to serve caregivers.